novoda/sqlite-analyzer/README.md

 ### Libraries
 We use [sqlite-jdbc](https://bitbucket.org/xerial/sqlite-jdbc) to create and analyze the database.

+### Releases
+There are no releases yet.

 ### Integration
+The sqliteAnalyzer comes as a gradle plugin relying on the android gradle plugin.

-To integrate sqliteAnalyzer into your project, let your buildscript depend on the binary, or see the setup under the `buildSrc` sub-directory for an example that directly links to the sources.
+To integrate sqliteAnalyzer into your project, build the analyzer project and let your buildscript depend on the binary, or see the setup under the `buildSrc` sub-directory for an example that directly links to the sources.

 The code generation is then integrated with the gradle build via: